This post may contain affiliate links. Please read our disclosure policy.

 Key Ingredients and Substitutions

-- Rotisserie Chicken – While this recipe specifically calls for store-bought rotisserie chicken, you can use any cooked chicken you like.
+- Rotisserie Chicken – While this recipe specifically calls for store-bought rotisserie chicken, you can use any leftover cooked chicken you like.
 You’ll need 3 ½ cups of cooked meat in total.
 If you use chicken that you’ve cooked yourself, just keep in mind that you might need to add additional seasonings to the finished dish.

 - Orzo Pasta – Orzo is a rice-shaped pasta that cooks up quickly and mixes easily with other ingredients.
-You can, however, use any shaped pasta you’d like.
+(You can, however, use any shaped pasta you’d like.)

-- Vegetables – We use bias-cut carrots, chopped onions, and frozen peas in this recipe – but feel free to swap in other vegetable you prefer.
+- Vegetables – We use bias-cut carrots, chopped onions, and frozen peas in this recipe – but feel free to swap in other vegetables you prefer.
 Note that some veggies release more liquid as they cook so if you do swap in other vegetables, you might want to consider cooking them separately, then stir them in just before serving.

-- Cream – Heavy cream is the main dairy ingredient in the sauce, but can swap in light cream or half and half if you prefer.
+- Cream – Heavy cream is the main dairy ingredient in the sauce, but you can swap in light cream or half and half if you prefer.
 For those looking for a non-dairy alternative, one reader told us canned coconut milk worked well for her.
 (We haven’t tried that ourselves to confirm.)

 How Do I Make Rotisserie Chicken Skillet?